alvieupnext/raven/README.md

   <img src="https://user-images.githubusercontent.com/94294217/168469436-108298e6-b872-45ad-be68-b3c70ade4e5a.png" />
   <p align="center"> Figure 2: Webcam Feed when GR enabled </p>
 </p>
-The welcoming message above the webcam describes what command you are doing, along with the hand and the certainty score.
+Above the webcam, you can receive information about the command you are sending to the drone, along with the hand and the certainty score.
 There are red dots indicating the location of the landmark positions connected via green lines to form an accurate representation of a hand.
-You can press stop to disable Gesture Recognition.
+When finished, you can press stop to disable Gesture Recognition.
 ###	Drone Menu
 Below the webcam are the controls for the drone.
 The contents of this menu will change depending on the state of the drone.
 There are 3 states:
 -	Pc is not connected to the drone